GatorSense/MorphExperiments/README.md

   - Heatmap on all test classes
   - Hit and miss filters over training

-All of the above are viewed on comet.ml{comet.ml}, and the user's API key must be put in a .env file.
+All of the above are viewed on [Comet.ml](https://www.comet.ml), and the user's API key must be put in a .env file.